Mana Ashida: 2012–present

 Ashida voiced the female lead character of Annie in the Japanese anime film adaptation of the Magic Tree House series in the first role in a 2012 film.
 She performed the theme song of the anime series Jewelpet Kira☆Deco!.
 The song, entitled "Zutto Zutto Tomodachi", was also used in the 2012 anime film Jewelpet the Movie: Sweets Dance Princess.
 Ashida also appeared in the film, as Princess Mana.
-The song was released as a single on 16 May 2012, and reached number 17 on the Oricon Weekly Singles Charts.
+The song was released as a single on May 16, 2012, and reached number 17 on the Oricon Weekly Singles Charts.

 Ashida starred as Miu Kinoshita, the daughter of a single father who suffered from juvenile Alzheimer's disease, in Fuji Television's summer drama series Beautiful Rain.
 She also sang its theme song, entitled "Ame ni Negai o".
 Written by singer Yumi Matsutoya, Ame ni Negai o was the first drama theme song Mana performed solo.
-The single was released in Japan on 1 August 2012.
+The single was released in Japan on August 1, 2012.

-On 27 December 2012, she held her first solo concert at the Curian Shinagawa General Citizen Hall in Tokyo.
+On December 27, 2012, she held her first solo concert at the Curian Shinagawa General Citizen Hall in Tokyo.

 Ashida made her Hollywood debut playing the role of young Mako Mori in the 2013 film Pacific Rim.
 She auditioned for the role in October 2011, when she reportedly impressed the judges with her rich expressiveness.
 She travelled to Toronto to shoot the film, where she also met Guillermo del Toro.
-Del Toro allegedly allowed Ashida to call him "Totoro-san", due to her being unable to pronounce his surname.
+Del Toro allowed Ashida to call him "Totoro-san", due to her being unable to pronounce his surname.

-Ashida also appeared in a Celebrity Kids Edition of the Japanese version of the show Who Wants to Be a Millionaire on 2 January 2013.
+Ashida also appeared in a Celebrity Kids Edition of the Japanese version of the show Who Wants to Be a Millionaire on January 2, 2013.
 She won the top prize, ¥1,000,000, and became the youngest top prize winner in the Millionaire franchise.

 In 2014, Ashida starred in the television series Ashita, Mama ga Inai as Post, a child abandoned at birth at a baby hatch.
 Her performance in this television series was highly regarded, with 50.8% of viewers expressing high satisfaction with her performance in a survey carried out by Oricon.
 In 2015, she starred in Rugged! as a 10-year-old company president in her first lead role in a NHK television drama.